MukeshGreenDeveloper/FirebaseAndroidCrashlytics/README.md

 # FirebaseAndroidCrashlytics
-An example to add Firebase crashlytics in your project
+An example to add Firebase crashlytics in your Android project